input-output-hk/cardano-docs.iohk.io/_docs/protocols/p2p.md

 Kademlia uses XOR-metric to define distance between nodes.
 Key-value pairs are store in nodes with ID close to the key.
 Also this distance is used to locate a node with the given ID efficiently.

-At start one initial peer should be provided to kademlia to join the network, it will provide initial list of peers which will be extended with sending and receiving some Kademlia messages.
+At start bootstrap node should be provided to kademlia to join the network, it will provide initial list of peers which will be extended with sending and receiving some Kademlia messages.
 Kademlia node sends messages to its peers which resend messages to their peers close to the needed ID/key.

 Kademlia uses UDP protocol for transmitting packages.

+To learn more about how Kademlia is implemented read the [paper](https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf).

 ## Messages used in Kademlia